Woods Law, PLLC

 Continuing Legal Education (CLE) for Kentucky Attorneys

-We focus on providing advanced-level Dependency, Neglect, and Abuse (DNA) training and CLE credits for Kentucky attorney panel members.
+We focus on providing advanced-level Dependency, Neglect, and Abuse (DNA) training and CLE credits for Kentucky attorneys.
 These CLE's ensure you stay compliant with (FCRPP) Rule 37 so that you may continue receiving appointments.

 Initial AOC-Provided Training